 What worked in the last season may not work in this season.
 Don’t get so stuck on what you’ve done that you can’t experience the joy of living in the new.
 Go back to the drawing board and clear your slate.

-Maybe that means you need to buy a brand new journal and try a new journaling practice.
-Or purchase a new Bible that helps you see the story in a new way.
-Maybe you need to clean out your closet and buy a fresh wardrobe.
+That might mean you need to buy a brand new journal and try a new journaling practice, or purchase a new Bible that helps you see the story in a new way.
+Perhaps you need to declutter your closet and invest in a few new clothing staples for the season.
+Or maybe it has nothing to do with consuming something new, but cleaning the slate of how you think.

 02: Switch Up Your Diet Staples